balena-io-experimental/ssh-node/README.md

 $ ssh-keygen -R <YOUR-PI'S-IP>
 ```

-And then it will work as expected.
+It will then work as expected

 ```sh
 $ @root<YOUR-PI'S-IP>